Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Experiment

 \subsection{Targets}

-The targets with the $^{236}$U and $^{235}$U were manufactured at JSC ''V.G.
-Khlopin Radium Institute'' by the ''painting'' technique, in which several layers of the compound of the studied isotope (as part of the chemical compound U$_3$O$_8$) are applied to aluminum foil 0.1 mm thick, each one was annealed at high temperature.
-The number of layers applied was determined on the basis of ensuring the uniformity of the active layer $\sim$ 10\%.
-The parameters of the targets are given in Table~\ref{t1}, the shape and size of the active layer were different.
-The isotopic composition of the targets determined by mass spectrometry is shown in Table~\ref{t2}, half-lives of nuclei are taken from \cite{LCN}.
+The targets with the $^{236}$U and $^{235}$U were manufactured at JSC ``V.G.
+Khlopin Radium Institute'' (St. Petersburg, Russia) by the ``painting'' technique, in which several layers of the compound of the studied isotope (as part of the chemical compound U$_3$O$_8$) are applied to aluminum foil 0.1 mm thick, each one was annealed at high temperature.
+The number of layers applied was determined on the basis of ensuring the uniformity of the active layer $\approx$ 10\%.
+We present here the information about parameters of the targets (Table~\ref{t1}), isotopic composition of the targets (Table~\ref{t2}), uniformity of the active layer (Fig.~\ref{f04} and Table~\ref{t3}), taken from the manufacturer's certificate.
+It can be seen from the Table~\ref{t1} that the shape and size of the active layers were different.
+The isotopic composition of the targets shown in the Table~\ref{t2} was determined by mass spectrometry.
+For completeness, half-lives of the corresponding isotopes taken from the ENSDF database \cite{LCN} have also been added.
 The uniformity of the active layer was investigated by scanning the $\alpha$-activity of the target area using semiconductor detectors with a small solid angle.
 For example, Fig.~\ref{f04} schematically shows the target $^{236}$U and the points at which the $\alpha$-activity measurements were carried out.
-The measurement results are presented in Table~\ref{t3} as the deviation of $\alpha$-counts at the point from the value obtained averaging over all selected points, statistical accuracy of measurements was 1.2 - 1.5\%.
+The measurement results are presented in the Table~\ref{t3} as the deviation of $\alpha$-counts at the point from the value obtained averaging over all selected points, statistical accuracy of measurements was 1.2 - 1.5\%.